gekkonid/bfxblob/README.md

 bash bfxblob.sh
 ```

-This is a "quick start" script for new servers, to install the stuff I use the most, namely:
+This is a "quick start" script for bioinformatics, to install a bunch of common bioinformatics tools as completely portable and static binaries[^1].
+Tools currently supported are:

+- git-annex
 - csvtk, seqkit, and taxonkit
 - duckdb
 - samtools, bcftools
 - Python 3.12
+- NCBI's datasets
+- Genome-updater.sh
+- pandoc

+^1: These binaries should run on any recent-ish amd64 Linux (e.g. since Ubuntu 18.04-ish).
+If it breaks for you on such systems, let me know.
+If it breaks on something old or particularly exotic, then sorry, you get to keep both pieces :)